National Taichung Theater

 A Stunning world of 21st century cultural facilities

 On April 2, 2014, the National Performing Arts Center was officially established, turning a new page in Taiwanese performing arts.

-, and , from north, central, and south Taiwan, respectively, form a coalition, and are in league with , providing international production experience, and specialized theater services, with the goal of educating and fostering arts appreciation and enriching life with the arts.
+The National Theater and Concert Hall, The National Taichung Theater and the National Kaohsiung Center for the Arts, from north, central, and south Taiwan, respectively, form a coalition, and are in league with the National Symphony Orchestra, providing international production experience, and specialized theater services, with the goal of educating and fostering arts appreciation and enriching life with the arts.